-- 1. Calculate the linear footage of wall and multiply it by the height of the wall. - 2.
+- SQUARE FOOT METHOD - This method will estimate the number of BuildBlock ICF - Calculate the linear footage of wall and multiply it by the height of the wall. - 2.
 Divide the square footage of the wall by 5.33 (the square footage of a straight block).
-This will give you the number of straight blocks needed. - 3.
-Divide the wall height by the block height (16") and round up.
+This will give you the number of straight blocks needed. - Divide the wall height by the block height (16") and round up.
 This will give you the number of courses. - 4.
 Multiply the number of courses by the number of corners in the floor plan.
 This will give you the number of corner blocks needed. - 5.
 Subtract the number of corners from your total blocks and this will give you your final number of straight blocks necessary. - 6.
 Add the square footage of all window and door openings divide by 5.33 and multiply by 80%.
 Subtract this number from the square footage of straight blocks.